 72-hour Ticket24 hours of unlimited rides on all Tokyo Metro and Toei Subway linesAdult: 1,500 yen, Child: 750 yen

 For example, the 24-Hour Ticket is valid for 24 hours from the time of activation.
 If you activate at 8 AM, you can use the pass until 8 AM the next day.
+Get Tokyo Subway Tickets from Klook.

 Where to stay for an optimized navigation of Tokyo Districts

 Finding accommodation in Tokyo is a breeze, catering to all preferences and budgets.
 From luxurious five-star hotels to affordable business hotels, guesthouses, hostels, capsule hotels, and traditional Ryokans, the city offers a wide range of options.
+I recommend to read my guide “Where to Sleep in Tokyo” to find the perfect hotel for your needs.

 Klook.com